 Internship at the UiB Brussels Office

-As a student intern at the UiB Brussels Office, you learn to make use of the knowledge acquired while studying Comparative Politics or European Studies, in practice.
+As a student intern at the UiB Brussels Office, you learn to make use of the knowledge acquired while studying in practice.
 Through working closely with the Head of Office in assisting her daily representation and promotion of the University of Bergen in Brussels, student interns at the office gain invaluable, first-hand experience of how interest representation in the EU works.
 The primary task of the office is to strengthen UiB’s participation in EU funded research and innovation initiatives; in particular the framework programme Horizon Europe.

 Working in the heart of Europe

 Brussels is often described as the heart of Europe, hosting most of the central EU institutions such as the European Parliament, the European Commission, and the European Council.
 Subsequently, numerous interest organizations from all around the world, as well as associations, informal networks and regions have established offices in the city.
 This creates a unique opportunity to attend seminars, workshops, conferences and meetings with relevant stakeholders.
 As the city gradually opens up from the pandemic restrictions, more and more events are arranged, and the student interns are strongly encouraged to attend them both to learn and represent the UiB.